Dynatrace/OneAgent-SDK/README.md

 ## Logging callback

-The SDK provides a logging-callback to give information back to calling application in case of an error.
-User application has to provide a callback like the following:
+The SDK provides a logging-callback to give information back to the calling application in case of an error.
+The user application has to provide a callback like the following:

 ```Java
 public interface LoggingCallback {